 U-M Learning Management System (MLearning)

 Individuals who have been listed on a protocol will automatically have an MLearning account created for them using their existing U-M login credentials.
-Additional login instructions and details about assigned training courses will be sent via email notification.
+Additional login instructions and details about assigned training classes will be sent via email notification.

 If you encounter technical difficulties accessing the system, or do not know your U-M login credentials, please contact the HITS Service Desk at (734) 763-7770.